 Samuel S. Snow, an eccentric Millerite preacher who would later go about in white robes declaring himself to be “Elijah the Prophet,” claimed the Second Coming would occur on October 22, 1844, a date he (erroneously) believed to be the Jewish Day of Atonement (Yom Kippur) as observed by the Karaite sect.(38) Snow convinced many Millerites that the delayed "Bridegroom" (Jesus) would finally arrive on that day.
 Millerite leaders, including Miller and Hines, continued to express doubts about the date until late September, by which time Snow’s date setting was "spreading over the land like a prairie wildfire."(39) The October 22 date gave a new focus to a movement in which serious divisions had begun to appear.
 While some continued to express reservations, most Millerites came to believe that the end of their earthly tribulations would occur on October 22.
 Although there is no evidence anyone made "ascension robes" as was reported by the press, many Millerites saw no need to harvest fall crops, tend their businesses, or make other preparations for an earthly life extending beyond October.
 Earthly business was superseded by preparation for "the Great Day of the Lord."

-The PBS documentary series, “Frontline,” did a very informative program on “Apocalypse: The Evolution of Apocalyptic Belief and How It Shaped the Western World.”
+The PBS documentary series, “Frontline,” did a very informative program on “.”

 References & Footnotes